“Central bankers, businessmen, and investors continually try to beat History to a pulp, but History always wins the

 He publishes Thoughts from the Frontline through Mauldin Economics, of which he is Chairman.
-Mauldin Economics publishes a growing number of investing resources, including both free and paid publications aimed at helping investors do better in today's challenging economy.
-For more information on these publications go to www.mauldineconomics.com.
+Mauldin Economics publishes a growing number of investing resources, including both free and paid publications aimed at helping investors thrive in today's challenging economy.

-His books have appeared on the New York Times best-seller list four times.
+Additionally, John’s books have appeared on the New York Times best-seller list four times.
 His current book count (because he always has at least one more in the works) is six:

 - Bull's Eye Investing: Targeting Real Returns in a Smoke and Mirrors Market